Hibernate Example Tutorial

 6. Create a Hibernate Utility Class

-Next, let's create a helper class to bootstrap hibernate SessionFactory.
+Next, let's create a helper class to bootstrap the Hibernate SessionFactory.
 In most Hibernate applications, the SessionFactory should be instantiated once during application initialization.
 The single instance should then be used by all code in a particular process, and any Session should be created using this single SessionFactory.
 The SessionFactory is thread-safe and can be shared.

-Let's create HibernateUtil class with the following code to configure SessionFactory as a singleton and use it throughout the application:
+Create the HibernateUtil class with the following code to configure SessionFactory as a singleton and use it throughout the application:

 package net.javaguides.hibernate.util;